Paraphrasing Tool

 How to Paraphrase Effectively

 Effective paraphrasing goes far beyond swapping a few words for synonyms.
 It means fully understanding the original text, then expressing the same ideas in your own words with different sentence structures.
-The best paraphrases are often shorter than the original — they distil the meaning without losing any important information.
+The best paraphrases are often shorter than the original.
+They distil the meaning without losing any important information.

 Start by reading the original passage carefully.
 Then put it aside and write what you remember in your own words.
-Compare the two versions — if the sentence structures are too similar, restructure further.
+Compare the two versions.
+If the sentence structures are too similar, restructure further.
 Good paraphrasing changes not just vocabulary but also the order of ideas, sentence length, and voice (active vs passive).

 Our paraphrasing tool automates this process using AI that understands context, not just word-level substitution.
-It restructures sentences, varies vocabulary, and adjusts complexity to match your chosen mode — all while preserving every piece of the original meaning.
+It restructures sentences, varies vocabulary, and adjusts complexity to match your chosen mode.
+All while preserving every piece of the original meaning.

 Paraphrasing vs Quoting vs Summarising